MoisesGuedes/MoisesGuedes/README.md

 My engineering background includes, but is not limited to, Angular, React web apps and Node.js.
 I love create new expiencies in web and learn about modern tools.

-- 🏥 Currently I'm work with mobile develop using ionic.
-Including features and fixing bugs on unimed app (health insurance) for thousands users.
+- 🏥 Currently i’m work in a big brasilian software house called ITIX. as full stack developer, developing hibrid mobile for a famous brasilian health plan with more than three hundred thousand users.

-- 📫 How to reach me: moisesguedesah@gmail.com
+- 📫 How to reach me: moisesguedes.dev@gmail.com

 - 🎮 Fun fact: I love music production, in the past i did a live show for hundreds of people.